-The four most common types of raspberry species, all belonging to rose family: Boulder raspberry, Australian native raspberry, Mauritius raspberry and Korean raspberry.
-The most popular are hybrids.
+The four most common raspberry species belong to the rose family: Boulder raspberry, Australian native raspberry, Mauritius raspberry, and Korean raspberry.

 This is what raw raspberries look like:

-They are also very sweet, tasty and low in calories, which makes raspberries a perfect healthy treat.
+They are also very sweet, tasty, and low in calories, which makes raspberries a perfect healthy treat.

-Let's break down all the health benefits and nutrition raspberries for dogs may provide.
+Let's break down all the health benefits, and nutrition raspberries for dogs may provide.

+Can Dogs Eat Raspberries?
 Raspberries for Dogs 101

 Just keep in mind that when you start feeding raspberries to your dog, begin slowly with very small amounts and as an occasional treat.

 Raspberries are chuck full of nutrition, and here are the main things:

 These minerals and vitamins are the main reason why feeding a dog raspberry may provide various health benefits.

 There's been a lot of research studying raspberries (and other berries) for their benefits, so here's just a brief on what we know.